See the process.

 We work around the systems your team actually uses.

-Most follow-up problems do not live inside one clean platform.
+Most revenue constraints do not live inside one clean platform.
 They usually sit across a mix of tools, channels, people, habits, handoffs, and half-used automations.

 2nd Bell starts with the process first, then looks at which tools can support it.
-That may include CRM cleanup, automation, AI-assisted follow-up, inbox workflows, reporting, or better handoff rules.
+That may include CRM cleanup, automation, inbox workflows, reporting, or better handoff rules.

 Lead channels